• © 2025 kiraluna.com Contact Me 0

 What is a mast cell

 A mast cell is a cell that is made in the bone marrow and is associated with allergic reactions; it matures in places like the skin, lungs, and gastrointestinal tract.
-Mast cells may play a role in protecting us from parasites but also can contribute to allergic responses by releasing molecules such as histamine in response to allergens.
+Mast cells may play a role in protecting us from parasites, but they also contribute to allergic responses by releasing molecules such as histamine in response to allergens.

 Hereditary alpha tryptasemia

 Hereditary alpha tryptasemia can be called a biochemical trait.
 A trait is simply a characteristic that is caused by a difference in the DNA.
-In the case of hereditary alpha tryptasemia, people with this trait have inherited extra copies of the alpha tryptase gene (TPSAB1), and this leads to increased levels of trypase protein detected in the blood, whether a reaction is happening or not.
+In the case of hereditary alpha tryptasemia, people with this trait have inherited extra copies of the alpha tryptase gene (TPSAB1), and this leads to increased levels of trypase protein detected in the blood, regardless of the presence of a reaction.

 These duplications are carried on a single chromosome and can be inherited from parent to child.
 In some cases, both parents can carry the duplication, so that a child could have four copies.
 In other cases, patients actually carry three copies of TPSAB1 on a single chromosome.
 It appears that the more copies one inherits, the higher the blood tryptase level.